rails/rails/guides/source/rails_application_templates.md

 end
 ```

-The above creates +lib/tasks/bootstrap.rake+ with a +boot:strap+ rake task.
+The above creates `lib/tasks/bootstrap.rake` with a `boot:strap` rake task.

 ### generate(what, args)